TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### What To Submit:
 ---
 You are provided with a version of DareFightingICE that already has a sample sound design in it.
 You will be allowed to edit a part of the source code in the game as well as add your own sounds.
 Doing this gives you the full ability to make your own sound design.
-You will submit the sounds, the source code files you are allowed to edit, and a slide file(ppt) explaining the changes and the reasoning behind them.
+You will submit the sounds, the source code files you are allowed to edit, a slide file(ppt) explaining the changes and the reasoning behind them, and a tutorial video (maximum length of video is 3 min) featuring the important features of your sound design.
 Keep in mind that you do not need to edit the source code, you can just change the sounds, but give them the same name as the sounds already in the sound folder.
 To change the background music just overwrite the “BGM0” audio file with your own background music (name should remain the same). <br>
 Source code files you are allowed to edit are:
 -	DareFightingICE\src\fighting\Character.java
 -	DareFightingICE\src\manager\SoundManager.java